NoroffFEU/development-platforms/src/content/docs/frameworks/Gsap/gsap-case-study.md

 ## Conclusion

 In conclusion, GSAP is a powerful and versatile tool for creating interactive and dynamic animations.
+With its great performance and library of plugins, it allows designers and developers to create engaging websites effortlessly.